Gamification in UX: How to Boost User Engagement

 Source

-Another example is Count’d, which is a recent project of ours.
-This is an app that helps users track their nutrition habits.
+AAnother example is Count’d, which is a recent project of ours that incorporates elements of gaming.
+This is an app that helps users track their nutrition habits, utilizing gamification to enhance the user experience.

 We’ve built a system where users compete with each other through points they gain via completing useful activities.
 This both helps the users stay consistent, and ensures good retention and engagement.